L8D/the-json-test/README.md

 Additionally these things will get you bonus points:

-- The code can generate changed JSON output.
+- The code _can_ generate changed JSON output.(But won't do any changing)
 - The code can re-generate the JSON in a pretty format matching the existing one.
 - The code can write the matching pretty format to the `data.json`
 - The code can do the above will keeping the same file variable.